Language selection

 Our partners

-Canada can only enter into SLP agreements if the recipient or the guarantor of the loan is the government of a country that is:
+Canada only entered into sovereign loan agreements if the recipient or the guarantor of the loan was the government of a country that was:

-The SLP will program in borrowing democratic countries and place an emphasis on those that seek to improve their democratic status.
-Where possible, loans provided through the SLP will focus on countries and sectors where Canada has an existing relationship with the borrowing country.
-This will allow the SLP to build linkages across the department and tap into the knowledge, expertise and networks that exist within our bilateral programs and across the mission network.
+The SLP programed in borrowing democratic countries and placed an emphasis on those that sought to improve their democratic status.
+Where possible, loans provided through the SLP focussed on countries and sectors where Canada had an existing relationship with the borrowing country.
+This allowed the SLP to build linkages across the department and tap into the knowledge, expertise and networks that exist within our bilateral programs and across the mission network.

 Report a problem on this page